 NBA Finals: Bucks' Starting Lineup Against Suns

-The Milwaukee Bucks have announced their starting lineup for Game 4 of the NBA Finals.
+The Bucks have announced their starting lineup for Game 5 of the NBA Finals.

-The Milwaukee Bucks have announced their starting lineup for Game 4 of the NBA Finals, and the full lineup can be seen in a Tweet that is embedded below from FantasyLabs NBA.
+The Milwaukee Bucks have announced their starting lineup for Game 5 of the NBA Finals on Saturday, and the full lineup can be seen in a post that is embedded below from FantasyLabs NBA.

-The Phoenix Suns lead the series over the Bucks 2-1, heading into Game 4 on Wednesday night in Milwaukee, Wisconsin.
+The Bucks visit the Phoenix Suns for Game 5 of the Finals, with the series tied at 2-2.

 Related stories on NBA basketball